gwpy/gwpy/docs/install.rst

 All of these will be installed using any of the above install methods.

-Gwpy also depends on the following other packages for optional features:
+Pdpy also depends on the following other packages for optional features:

 .. toctree::
    :glob: